 IHG® One Rewards Premier Credit Card

-The IHG Rewards Club Premier Credit Card is one of our favorite co-branded cards.
+The card_name is one of our favorite co-branded cards.
 We’ve used the points to stay at several different hotels, including the Holiday Inn All-Inclusive Resort in Montego Bay, Jamaica.

 Who It’s Good For: Co-branded credit cards are a great way to earn free hotel rooms for anybody with good credit.
 They appeal to new clients and brand junkies alike.
 Additionally, co-branded cards are perfect for quickly earning lots of loyalty points to your favorite hotel chain.
 If you want to try a new chain, use the card to earn a bunch of points and book your first stay for free!

-With the current offer, you’ll get a 150,000 point signup bonus (plus up to $100 in statement credits on IHG purchases) for spending just $3,000 in the first 3 months.
+With the current offer, you’ll get a 175,000 point signup bonus (plus up to $100 in statement credits on IHG purchases) for spending just $3,000 in the first 3 months.
 You’ll also earn 26x points per dollar spent at IHG Hotels; 5x points spent on gas stations, restaurants, and travel; and 3x points on everything else.

 But that’s not even the best part!
 You’ll earn one reward night at IHG hotels around the world every year you are a card member.
 You’ll also enjoy a reward night each time you use points to book a stay of four consecutive nights (or longer) at an IHG Hotel.
 Pretty great, right?

-There is an annual fee of $89, but it is waived the first year.
+There is an annual fee of $99, but it may be worth it if you like IHG properties.

 3) Join Hotel Loyalty Programs